 You must submit copies of the following types of plans for your premises.
-Your architect, draftsperson, or fitter may be able to assist you with providing these:
+Your architect, draftsperson, or shopfitter may be able to assist you with providing these:

-- floor plan to a suitable scale (eg 1:50), - sectional elevation plans to a suitable scale (eg 1:50), - hydraulic plans (plumbing details) to a suitable scale (eg 1:50), - mechanical exhaust ventilation plan to a suitable scale (eg 1:50).
+- site plan to a suitable scale (eg 1:200) including car parking, rubbish area, adjacent land uses and toilet - floor plan to a suitable scale (eg 1:50) - sectional elevation plans to a suitable scale (eg 1:50) - hydraulic plans (plumbing details) to a suitable scale (eg 1:50) - mechanical exhaust ventilation plan to a suitable scale (eg 1:50).